Skincare Ingredients to Use with Caution, Evidence Based Research

 Take care when,

-• Heavy occlusives
+• Heavy occlusive

 • Oils that clog pores or are sugary